 Hollyhill Hummingbird Farm has Tours!

 We hold tours at the Farm on the 1st and 3rd Saturdays of the month.
+All ages are welcome.
 Your private tour will last about an hour, and highlight all the important aspects of Hollyhill Hummingbird Farm.

 As an educational bonus; you and your group can be invited to take part in a seasonally based farm activity, just let us know.
 For example, here are some kids who came with an Engineer from Tesla Motors helping out by planting seeds:

 To skip past the Tour Highlights and find out how to schedule your visit, click here

 For groups of 10 or more people, please click here to learn about large group options.

 Each Chicken was held, one at a time, everyday from her first day of life, until she was two weeks old.
 Then they were held weekly for health inspections until 6 months of age.
 All this holding bonded them with humans.
 Our chickens don’t mind kids or adults holding them, and this is a fun part of the tour!